Dear 21st century humans,

 Nature is that nervous driver.
 And it can’t adapt to this rapidly changing climate, rapidly changing environment.
 Which then causes all the problems that has been very well explained by scientists the world over….

-So we shouldn’t really be worried about global warming.
-That’s a part of Earth.
+Global warming and climate change are natural Earth System processes.
 It will happen whether we like it or not.
 What we need to worry about it how fast it’ll happen.
 How fast the climate will change.
-Because if it happens while we are still trying to adapt, things could get ugly.
+Because if it happens and we can’t adapt, things could get ugly.

 I hope this has cleared things a little for you.
 Please comment if you have more questions.